janalin/lvm4j/README.md

 ## Usage

 Here, we briefly describe how the <code>lvm4j</code> libary is used.
-So far the following latent variable models are implemented.
+So far the following latent variable models are implemented:

 * HMM (a discrete-state-discrete-observation latent variable model)
 * PCA (a dimension reduction method with latent *loadings* and observable *scores*)